 TravisShook.com – Biography

-Former Sony/Columbia recording artist Travis Shook is somewhat of a jazz enigma.
-He has been called a "man of mystery" by JazzTimes, "pianist-in-exile" by Time Out New York, and although he has been highly praised by the likes of Tony Williams and Ahmad Jamal, remains largely unknown to the public.
-Shook is an acoustic jazz pianist—one who demonstrates an unusually wide scope of feeling from the simple to the complex, the conventional to the unconventional, and from the softest, most lush ballads, to the fiercest, hard-driving jazz.
+Former Sony/Columbia has been called a "man of mystery" by JazzTimes, "pianist-in-exile" by Time Out New York, and although he has been highly praised by the likes of Tony Williams and Ahmad Jamal, remains largely unknown to the public.
+Shook is an acoustic jazz pianist—one who demonstrates a wide scope of feeling from the simple to the complex, the conventional to the unconventional, and from the softest, most lush ballads, to the fiercest, hard-driving jazz.
 "It's all the same to me," Shook explains.
 "I don't distinguish between different moods—it's about nothing but the groove.
 That's why I put the same energy into a slow tune as a fast tune."

 Born in Orville, California on March 10, 1969, Shook (who began studying the piano at the age of seven) moved to Olympia, Washington with his parents when he was ten and spent his adolescent years in the Pacific Northwest.
 Shook was never a jazz snob; he also appreciates rock and played some rock guitar growing up.
 But as a teen-ager, Shook fell in love with improvisation and realized that jazz piano would be his primary focus.
 Shook's pianistic influences have included Ahmad Jamal, McCoy Tyner, Duke Ellington, Harold Mabern, Herbie Hancock, and Bill Evans, and he also cites non-pianists like saxophonist John Coltrane, trumpeter Miles Davis, and drummer Elvin Jones as strong influences.